PSFC-HEDP/lettuce/readme.md

 - use Lotus to set up IRIS runs instead of my current thing that doesn't actually work.
 - write an IRIS postprocessing script that makes a PDF with some spectra and images.

-## some notes on LILAC and IRIS (or: what the LILAC user guide doesn't want you to know)
+## some notes on LILAC and IRIS (or: one weird trick the LILAC user guide doesn't want you to know)

 Do not call LILAC with a command-line argument!
 It will break all of the filenames.